 - What can I put on my resume instead of an objective?

-- Why a resume objective is particularly important in 2022.
+- Why a resume objective example is particularly important in 2024.

 The resume objective may be just a couple of sentences, but it might be the most important piece of resume writing that you do during your job search.
-Take your time and think it through carefully.
+Think it through carefully.

 What is a resume objective?